Pasxtsit/odin-recipes/README.md

 # odin-recipes
 HTML project by odin
-A short web page containing basic recipe dummies
+A short web page containing basic recipes for dummies